 Use REG\BYPASS\COUNTER (RBC) to hold off interrupts when the PGC unit is in the middle of the power-down sequence.
 The counter needs to be set/cleared only when there are no interrupts pending.
 The counter needs to be enabled as close to the WFI (Wait For Interrupt) state as possible.
-The following equation can be used to aid determination of the RBC counter value: The PREG\BYPASS\COUNT value is equal or greater than 2.
+The PREG\BYPASS\COUNT value is equal or greater than 2.